hellocoop/hello-nextjs-sample/README.md

-# Hellō Next.js Starter
+# Hellō Next.js Sample

-This is a starter application for the Hellō Next.js SDK [@hellocoop/nextjs](https://www.npmjs.com/package/@hellocoop/nextjs)
+This is a sample application for the Hellō Next.js SDK [@hellocoop/nextjs](https://www.npmjs.com/package/@hellocoop/nextjs)

 You can have this app running fully configured on localhost in a minute, and then deploy to Vercel fully configured a minute later.

-See a deployed version  at [https://hello-nextjs-starter.vercel.app](https://hello-nextjs-starter.vercel.app)
+See a deployed version  at [https://hello-nextjs-sample.vercel.app](https://hello-nextjs-sample.vercel.app)

 To run locally, you will need: